 - Responsible Stewardship

-Implement effective management practices that incorporate integrity, diversity, and ethics in the workplace.
-Share organizational decision making and responsibility.
-Communicate effectively internally and externally.
+Practice management that incorporates integrity, diversity, and fiscal responsibility.
+Share organizational decision making and communicate effectively internally and externally.

 The library and its policies are governed by a seven-member Library Board and a Board-appointed Director and Fiscal Officer.
 The Fiscal Officer serves as the Clerk-Treasurer and oversees the library’s financial affairs.